SEIR-7-06/react-props/README.md

 ## More Practice

 Activity:
-- Create another component, for example a `Cat` component or a `GoldFish` component just as we did the `Dog` and the `Person` component.
+- Create another component, for example a `Cat` component, just as we did the `Dog` and the `Person` component.
 - Pass **props** to your new component.
 - Receive those **props** in your new component
 - Insert those **props** into the JSX and see them displaying in the browser.